yogisyo16/porto-by-yogis/README.md

 ## About PortGis

-This solo project try to create a portofolio template.
+This solo project try to create my own portofolio.

 `I Try my best!`

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).